spyhere/consumation-tracker/README.md

 ## Structure

 `client` & `server` directories that ideally should be separate repos, but that is redundant for current test project.
-For detailed structure description of each repo go to specified directory of each app's part (`client`, `server`).
+For detailed structure description of each counterpart go to specified directory of each app's part (`client`, `server`).

 ## Usage